PGCodehub/nightsky/Steps.md

 4. GUI first version
     Create Basic UI setup - #Done
+    Add the agent config json system to be able to create a graph from graph - ##Done
+5. Replicate real world examples graph_websearch_agent
+        While building i got a feeling that goal i want to achieve is create a sharable agentic flow space that anyone imporve on if it is on public space
+    SuperMemory
+        Basic Rag -- llama index maybe
+        Mem0
+        Copali version
+    TexttoSQL
+        TelcoGPT
+    Claude and Ollama support
+    Code Change Reviewer
+    Stock market helper
+6. GUI second version
-    Add the agent config json system to be able to create a graph from graph - ##Done code for deploy graph as api endpoint option function calls to send and recieve from frontend Functional UI
+    code for deploy graph as api endpoint option function calls to send and recieve from frontend Functional UI